 We have produced a course entitled ‘Asylum On The Grounds Of Sexual Orientation’ which, in partnership with the Immigration Law Practitioners’ Association (ILPA), we deliver to immigration solicitors.
 The course has received much acclaim from participants.

-In conjunction with ILPA we are also producing sexual orientation and gender identity guidelines.
+In conjunction with ILPA we have produced sexual orientation and gender identity guidelines.
 These are similar to the gender guidelines that have been adopted by the Home Office and by the wide range of practitioners in the immigration world.
-Alongside this development, we have also begun training immigration judges on issues of sexuality.
+Alongside this development, we have also begun training immigration judges in the UK and abroad on issues of sexuality.